 These benefits are why I prefer a curated over a capsule wardrobe.
 However, building a capsule wardrobe can still be an option when you don’t know where to start.

-And there you have.
+And there you have it.
 This is my personal point of view on capsule wardrobes and how they differ from a curated closet.

 More Tips and Inspirations

-To dive deeper into the topic, check out these 10 proven rules for a well-curated wardrobe and my minimalist/curated wardrobe comparison:
+To dive deeper into the topic, check out my Ultimate Guide for a well-curated wardrobe and my minimalist/curated wardrobe comparison:

 - Minimalist or Curated Wardrobe: Which Works Better for You?